Best Euro cards in the US [2023]

 Where can I use a Euro card?

 A currency card allows you to pay in the local currency when you travel, without incurring extra costs.
-A EUR card is perfect if you’re headed off to any of the 20 countries which use euros, as you can top up in USD and switch over to EUR in advance so you know your budget in the local currency.
+A EUR card is perfect if you’re headed off to any of the 20 countries which use euros, as you can top up in USD and buy Euros in advance so you know your budget in the local currency.
 Some cards also offer the option to convert at the point of payment, which means you don’t need to worry about getting set up in advance.

 EUR card in the US